Our hotel recommendations are sorted by area:

 Why this hotel: Convenient location.
 Excellent gym & pool.

-A newly opened, and surprisingly affordable luxury aparthotel in Sydney.
-A range of studio and one-bedroom fully serviced apartment are available, most with a full-sized kitchen (including a refrigerator, microwave, washer & dryer) and reasonably spacious living area with a LCD TV, DVD player and high-speed internet (for a surcharge).
+Newly opened and surprisingly affordable luxury aparthotel in Sydney.
+Meriton offers a range of studios and 1-bedroom serviced apartments, most with a full-sized kitchen (including fridge, microwave, washer & dryer) and large living area with a LCD TV, DVD player and high-speed internet (for a surcharge).

 Guests have the use of a 20-metre indoor heated lap pool, jacuzzi, sauna and gym.
 Location-wise, the Meriton is opposite Sydney’s Capitol Theatre, right by Chinatown with numerous dining options, and minutes away from the gay scene in Darlinghurst.